RayHightower/rayhightower.github.octo-broken/source/_posts/2014-07-30-wanted-community-manager.markdown

 * [RayHightower.com](http://rayhightower.com) - president's personal blog.

 ###To Apply
-If you would like to apply for the position, email a PDF of your resume to careers@wisdomgroup.com, and include the words "Community Manager" in the subject line.
-I look forward to hearing from you.
+To apply for the position, email a PDF of your resume to careers@wisdomgroup.com, and include the words "Community Manager" in the subject line.
+We look forward to hearing from you.